janaxs/javascript-style-guide/README.md

 ### Whitespace

 Statements like `if, else, for, while, do, switch, try, catch, function, return` should be followed by whitespace.

-The opening curly brace should go on the same line as the keyword.
-Do not use a linebreak before the opening curly brace.

 Require a space inbetween the arguments of the for statement.